Littlefeather says John Wayne is responsible for ‘most violent Oscars moment’

 Native American actor and activist faced backlash after making a speech at the 1973 Oscars

-Sacheen Littlefeather has spoken out about the response to her speech at the 1973 Oscars after recently receiving an official apology from the Academy board.
+Sacheen Littlefeather has spoken out about the response to her speech at the 1973 Oscars, a month after receiving an official apology from the Academy board.

-At the ceremony, held nearly 50 years ago, Littlefeather spoke in Marlon Brando’s place after he was named the winner of the Best Actor awarf for his work in The Godfather.
+At the ceremony, held nearly 50 years ago, Littlefeather spoke in Marlon Brando’s place after he was named the winner of the Best Actor award for his work in The Godfather.

 However, the then-26-year-old actor and activist rejected the award on Brando’s behalf, and instead gave a speech that condemned Hollywood’s poor depiction of Native American people.